 - cold sweats

-Arrhythmias, or irregular heart rhythms, have somewhat different symptoms.
-An arrhythmia may be a heartbeat that’s too fast, too slow, or simply irregular.
-It can feel like fluttering, a racing heartbeat, or an unusually slow pulse.
+Arrhythmias, also known as abnormal heart rhythms, have different symptoms.
+An arrhythmia may be accompanied by a heartbeat that’s too fast or too slow.
+It can make you feel like your heart has a flutter, a racing heartbeat, or an unusually slow pulse.

 - shortness of breath